captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## PATRICK:
 Oh, by the way,
 ---
-Sam Hakitano says he pinged you,
+Sam Hakitano says she pinged you,
 ---
 but you didn’t respond.
 ---
 ## OLIVER:
 Sorry, I’ve been so busy with work.
 ---
-How’s he doing?
+How’s she doing?
 ---
 ## PATRICK:
 Great.